THE MOST REVOLTING FOODS FROM AROUND THE GLOBE

 If you travel to GUATEMALA, try the popular BULL EYES – raw of course.
 People of THE CARIBBEAN love their PIG & CHICKEN FEET as well as the glorious IGUANA CURRY – does not that sound irresistible?

-It seems like every country eats whatever they got gifted by Mother Nature; BOLIVIA uses LAMMA TONGUE & BRAIN to make the reputedly best stew in the continent and LAMB KIDNEY & BULL PENIS SOUP sounds great too.
+It seems like every country eats whatever they got gifted by Mother Nature; BOLIVIA uses LLAMA TONGUE & BRAIN to make the reputedly best stew in the continent and LAMB KIDNEY & BULL PENIS SOUP sounds great too.
 In the AMAZON, the indigenous people eat all the rain forest has to offer: worms, butterflies, snakes and bushmeat – literally anything that is bumped into (armadillo, possums, rodent, iguanas and anacondas).

 Cuy Asado, grilled whole Guinea Pig, Peru